 Three outcomes are defined to reach these objectives:

-The OIE supports efforts by Members towards these objectives, under six categories of outputs.
+WOAH supports efforts by Members towards these objectives, under six categories of outputs.
 Here, we are collecting stories relating to these from Members, to encourage information sharing so others may learn from challenges and successes within the region.

 A One Health approach with activities such as establishment of multisectoral coordination groups and partnerships, and improved collaboration between Veterinary Services and the wildlife sector.